RockefellerArchiveCenter/processing-manual/processing.md

 Each individual map is:

-- A living document created, and maintained in Cartographer, an inhouse application developed in a cross-team collaboration with Processing, Digital Strategies, and Information Technology (IT).
+- A living document created, and maintained in *Cartographer*, an inhouse application developed in a cross-team collaboration with Processing, Digital Strategies, and Information Technology (IT).
 - Revised/updated whenever archival materials are processed, opened, or finding aids are created/removed.
 - *To display your completed finding aid in an applicable map, contact the Assistant Director for Processing upon completion of your project.*